SQL Truncate Table Example | Truncate Table In SQL

 Truncate table is much faster and it uses lesser resources than the DELETE TABLE statement.

-If you are using the DELETE TABLE query and remove one id, then next id will be removed id + 1.
-Means it does not restructure the whole data.
+If you are using the DELETE TABLE query and remove one id, then the next id will be removed id + 1.
+This means it does not restructure the whole data.

 If the particular id row is gone, then it is gone.
 That id will not assign to another row in case of DELETE TABLE.